 Also, if you play with a dictionary you will have a chance to learn not just one new word, but any word that is listed under it as well.
 Taboo can be played with any number of people, using teams or just going one-by-one.
 However you want to play, it is still fun and you will still learn something!

-Also try: Just Say It!
-This is an iOS version (for iPhones) which has cards created by the online community, including some popular references (like “Gangnam Style”).
+Also try: Taboo for iOS or Android.
 You still need a group of people to play it, so save these games for the next time you have a party.

 It is a very fun game that is also very funny, since the card combinations can sometimes be ridiculous.
 A card like “Loveable” might end up with results like “Butterflies” or “My Bathroom.”

 It is also a great game for learning English.

 The words on the cards are all either nouns or adjectives.
 Best of all, you don’t even need to play this game with a dictionary—the definitions are listed right on the cards.
 Adjective cards like “frightening” have synonyms like “scary.”
 Nouns like “Octogenarian” have definitions that are sometimes funny, like “A person who is between 80 and 90 years old.
 They do not have eight legs.”